Signed in as:

 You don’t need to knock.
 Just enter.

-Certain themes return here — quietly, insistently — like footsteps in a long hallway.
+Certain themes return here quietly and insistently, like footsteps in a long hallway.

 Belonging